rust-lang/book/second-edition/src/ch15-00-smart-pointers.md

 of pointer that only borrow data; by contrast, in many cases, smart pointers *own* the data that they point to.

-We've actually already encountered a few smart pointers in this book, such as `String` and `Vec<T>` from Chapter 8, though we didn't call them smart pointers at the time.
+We’ve actually already encountered a few smart pointers in this book, such as `String` and `Vec<T>` from Chapter 8, though we didn’t call them smart pointers at the time.
 Both these types count as smart pointers because they own some memory and allow you to manipulate it.
 They also have metadata (such as their capacity) and extra capabilities or guarantees (such as `String` ensuring its